TosbackCgusBridge-Bot/CGUs-versions/Replacements/Privacy Policy.md

 Sign Up For
 **FREE** Pattern Info!
 Tell A Friend!
 Home   FAQ   Letters   Site Map    Cart     Click Here For A FREE E-mail Price List Of Pieces In Your Pattern(s)!
 Replacements, Ltd.
-Privacy and Security Statement
+Privacy Policy

 At Replacements, Ltd., we recognize that privacy is very important to our customers.
 Since we would like every customer to thoroughly enjoy their experience with us, we are dedicated to ensuring that your privacy is protected.
-The information below explains Replacements, Ltd.’s privacy and security statement.
+The information below explains Replacements, Ltd.’s Privacy Policy.

-Our Privacy and Security Statement
+Our Privacy Policy

 When you place an order with us, or register for products or services, Replacements, Ltd. requests information from you that is required to complete your order or registration.
 We do not sell or rent your information to any third party.
 We never disclose any information to third parties for a third party’s direct marketing purposes.